 There are several ways antibiotic resistance occurs.
 Sometimes when you take an antibiotic, the antibiotic works by interfering with the synthesis of the cell walls and sometimes the bacteria have figured out how to mutate and survive because they have been exposed to the same antibiotic repeatedly.
 There are other ways that also affect the DNA.
 Regardless of the way resistance occurs it is a very real concern.

 Antibiotics are effective against bacteria which are single celled organisms.
-Antibiotics are not effective against viruses which are smaller than bacteria and require the body's cells to survive.
-Viruses can not live outside the body.
+Antibiotics are not effective against viruses which are smaller than bacteria and require the body's cells to survive because they can not live outside the body.
 According to the CDC, viruses that should not be treated with antibiotics are colds, flu, most coughs and bronchitis, sore throats (except strep throat), some ear infections and most of the respiratory infections.

 Antibiotic Resistance is not new, it started shortly after penicillin was introduced almost 70 years ago.
 According to the CDC we have several diseases that are antibiotic or antimicrobial resistant.
 The more familiar ones are: